PostHog/posthog-demo-3000/README.md

 ## Seed Historic Usage Data

 To generate valuable insights in your PostHog project, you'll need to add some historic event data.
 The `seed_demo_data.py` script creates pseudo-random data that mimics real usage of the HogFlix app.
-You'll need the `500_names_and_emails.csv` in your `scripts` folder (see below on how to generate this), and then run:
+You'll need the `500_names_and_emails.csv` in the root directory of your project (see below on how to generate this), and then run:

 ```bash
 python scripts/seed_demo_data.py -k <Project API Key> -p https://<eu or us>.i.posthog.com -d 30 -i 100